 Consider these 2022 federal and state holidays when building your company’s holiday schedule and PTO policy.

-With 2022 just around the corner, it’s time to plan out what work will look like in the coming year.
+With 2022 underway, it’s time to plan out what work schedules and calendars will look like for the year.
 One of the best places to start is with federal holidays.

 Not all holidays are created equal.
 Some are federal, some are religious, and some are more for fun (you might have seen mentions of National Pie Day or National Chocolate-Covered Cherry Day floating around on social media.)

 As an employer, the most important 2022 holidays to know will be federal holidays.
 These are holidays that have been established by federal law and are applicable across the country.

 Government offices and banks are closed in observance of these holidays.
 Because the federal government has deemed these specific days country-wide holidays, it encourages other businesses to also close so that observance of that particular holiday can be experienced by all.
 That means that many private businesses are often closed on federal holidays as well.

 The difference between federal holidays and religious holidays

 It is important to note that by law you have an obligation to make reasonable accommodations for employees celebrating religious holidays.

 The U.S. recognizes just 1 religious holiday as a federal holiday – Christmas Day.
 All other religious holidays across traditions do not have recognition as federal holidays.
 However, as an employer, it is important to note that by law you have an obligation to make reasonable accommodations for employees celebrating religious holidays.